ArchKeyTech/Hangman-Game/README.md

 # Hangman-Game
 A fun attempt at creating a simple hangman game using ReactJS

+## Rules of the game

+The aim of the game is to figure out the hidden word by guessing it letter by letter.
+The player has a limit of 10 wrong guesses, after which they lose.
+Once all the letters from the hidden word have been found, the game is won.

+## Game Mechanics

+Once on the game launches, every letter entered will count as a guess.
+The correct guesses appear in the blue boxes, while the wrong guesses are listed at the bottom.
+If a correct letter is entered twice, an alert message will pop-up to indicate the letter has already been used.

 ## Screenshots
 UI:
 ![Screenshot from 2021-12-11 17-07-45](https://user-images.githubusercontent.com/50621192/145681558-e675b55e-0f38-41ec-a74a-be776d37bf6d.png)